Rapise and Git Integration¶

 Executing With RapiseLauncher¶

-RapiseLauncher may execute scheduled test sets containing Test Cases linked to Git and having %GITROOT%
+RapiseLauncher may execute scheduled test sets containing Test Cases linked to Git and referencing %GITROOT%

-in the file reference just like other test cases.
-Depending on how you want the source code to be checked out during execution there are two ways on specifying the %GITROOT%
+, just like other test cases.
+Depending on how you want the source code to be checked out during execution, there are two ways to specify %GITROOT%

 .